Try our favorite, clean protein powder: See our top pick →

 While this is a good strategy, you may want to take your sleep improvement a step further than that.
 In reality, getting restful healthy sleep doesn’t just start an hour or two before bedtime.

 Part of the trick lies in what you eat (or don’t eat) throughout the day.
-So, here are 7 foods that may help you fall asleep, stay asleep, and get better sleep, along with some bonus foods to avoid.
+So, here are 7 foods that help you sleep, stay asleep, and get better sleep, along with some bonus foods to avoid.

 Earlier this year the “sleepy girl mocktail” made waves as the drink to help you fall asleep and stay asleep.2